dwyl/javascript-todo-list-tutorial/README.md

 ### 3. Edit Some Code!

-In your Text Editor / IDE of choice, edit the _initial value_ of the model
+In your Text Editor of choice, edit the _initial value_ of the model
 (_e.g: change the initial value from 0 to 9_):